June 27, 2025

 Download Full Case Study

-BioPod’s footprint allowed the contractor to utilize a smaller number of larger units to consolidate the stormwater treatment system into one area.
-This was beneficial in accommodating both treatment flow rates of 0.86 cfs and peak flow rates of 20 cfs.
+Even when incorporating larger individual units, BioPod’s overall compact footprint enabled the contractor to use a smaller number of units to consolidate the green infrastructure system into one area, while accommodating both the treatment flow rate of 0.86 cfs and the peak flow rate of 20 cfs.

 QUICK TO INSTALL